 California Youth Crisis Line - Confidential assistance to youth, ages 12 to 24, in crisis situations, and concerned friends and family members.
 24 hours a day/ 7 days a week

-Child Protective Services - Information and reporting 24 hours a day/ 7 days a week
+Child Protective Services - Information and reporting for child abuse and neglect 24 hours a day/ 7 days a week

 SAFETY ALERT: What you view on the Internet, your emails, and instant messages can be monitored and are impossible to completely clear.
 It may be safer to use a computer in a public library, at a trusted friend's house, at work, or other place where someone abusive does not have direct or remote access.
 Cell phone use can also be monitored and newer cell phones often have GPS tracking features that an abuser could use to find out where you are or where you have been.